proda-ai/elm-parser/README.md

 # Parser

+# Elm 0.19 Parser Api compatible with 0.18, for upgrading to elm 0.19 purposes

 Regular expressions are quite confusing and difficult to use.
 This library provides a coherent alternative that handles more cases and produces clearer code.

 The particular goals of this library are: